 This condition is also known as: 3 hydroxyacyl-CoA dehydrogenase deficiency, 3-alpha-hydroxyacyl-coenzyme A dehydrogenase deficiency, HAD deficiency, HADH deficiency, HADHSC deficiency, 3-hydroxyacyl-coenzyme A dehydrogenase deficiency, M/SCHAD deficiency, SCHAD deficiency, Medium/short-chain hydroxyacyl-CoA dehydrogenase deficiency.

 For more information about Medium/short-chain acyl-CoA dehydrogenase deficiency, visit Screening, Technology, and Research in Genetics (STAR-G): Medium/short-chain acyl-CoA dehydrogenase deficiency and Baby's First Test: Medium/short-chain acyl-CoA dehydrogenase deficiency.
 Please see Medically Prescribed Formula for information about medically prescribed formula and pharmacologic interventions for inborn errors of metabolism.
-Visit Pediatric Metabolic Providers for a listing of medical specialists and clinic contact information.
+Visit Board Certified Metabolic Providers for a listing of medical specialists and clinic contact information.